 Personally, I find “shoulder” months like May and October excellent months to visit Japan.
 Although May lacks the cherry blossoms of April, it also lacks the crowds and prices; the weather is fantastic and the new green of spring is electrically beautiful.
 October, meanwhile is too early for autumn color in much of the country, but this also liberates you to explore destinations for their merits, rather than simply chasing reds and oranges.

 What is the cheapest month to travel to Japan?

-Japan is never especially cheap, unless the yen is having a weak moment as it’s done for most of 2022 (the last time I updated this article).
+Japan is never especially cheap, unless the yen is having a weak moment as it’s done for most of the 2020s so far.
 However, avoiding peak months like April and November (and, if you plan to ski in Hokkaido, January and February) will allow you to escape the worst price gouging that can befall travelers in Japan.

 Which month is the most popular time for visitors to Japan?

 The most popular times for visitors to Japan are the last week of March and the first week of April, when cherry blossoms reach full bloom in most of the country.
 Secondarily, the last two weeks of November (aka the peak of fall colors in Tokyo, Kyoto and Osaka) are an extremely popular time to visit Japan.